EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-fast-fashion.md

 ### **Negative Experiences**

-- Some customers notice declining quality, especially at Banana Republic Factory[6]
+- Some customers notice declining quality, especially at Banana Republic Factory
 - Concerns about durability and fabric compared to older collections
 - Mixed reviews on customer service and returns